-- A good lobbying and advocacy strategy answers the questions - (i) What actions should be taken - (ii) Which issues should be addressed - (iii) What is the role of various stakeholders - (iv) How and where will the issues be addressed
+- A good communication strategy answers the questions - (iii) What communication actions should be taken - (iv) Which communication issues should be addressed - (v) How and where will the communication issues be addressed

-Publicize wetland concerns at regional and national levels through participation in activities like the World Wetlands Day, and establish partnerships with agencies that have well developed communication infrastructure with the view to making use of their resources for communicating wetland information.
+Publicize wetland concerns at regional and national levels through participation in activities like the World Wetlands Day, and establish partnerships with agencies that have well developed communication infrastructure with the view to making use of their resources for communicating wetland information..
 It is also important to participate in radio programmes like talk shows and debates, and to develop annual work plans and activities

-At the local level, it is important to build capacity among individuals, groups or agencies involved in lobbying and advocacy, and to push for the political leaders to integrate wetland activities in their work plans and budgets.
+At the local level, it is important to build capacity among individuals, groups or agencies involved in communicating wetland information, and to facilitate them to integrate communication activities in their work plans and budgets.
+Lastly, there should also be regular sensitization of communities on wetland issues through appropriate media.

-Benefits of effective wetland lobbying and advocacy
+Benefits of effective dissemination of wetland information